 UL Class P: A program that defines evaluation and testing guidelines for standardized LED driver constructions and ratings, the Class P allows luminaire manufacturers “the flexibility to source alternate LED drivers without having to recertify their products.”
 The requirements of this program have been developed by an industry working group and approved by consensus by UL’s Standard for Light Emitting Diode (LED) Equipment for Use in Lighting Products.

-UL Class 2: When an LED driver is listed as UL Class 2, it complies with UL standard UL1310, indicating that energy output of the device is safe to touch with no major safety protection required.
+UL Class 2: When an LED driver is listed as UL Class 2, it complies with UL standard UL1310, indicating that the energy output of the device is safe to touch with no major safety protection required.
 A UL Class 2 listed item will not carry a risk of fire or electric shock at the LED and luminaire level, operating below 60 volts in dry applications, 30 volts in wet applications, 5 amps, and 100 watts.
 This safe output restricts the number of LEDs the Class 2 driver can run but will be safe for use without additional safety measures in place.

 UL Non-Class 2: When a driver possesses output ranges that exceed UL Class 2 guidelines, it is considered by UL as a non-Class 2 driver.
 Although no designation is added specifically to indicate a non-Class 2 driver, the label ratings will show higher-voltage and/or higher current output, which requires safety protection within the LED lighting fixture, as specified and required by UL.
 Non-Class 2 drivers can run a higher number of LEDs than a Class 2 driver, making it more efficient in terms of energy output, but as such requires putting additional safety measures in place.